Complying with The Protection of Critical Infrastructures Ordinance

 • Notify the Commissioner’s Office of the occurrence of computer system security incidents in respect of CCS

-The codes of practice (CoPs) are issued in respect of CIO obligations to set out recommended standards and provide practical guidance to CIOs to fulfil the obligations.
+The Code of Practice (Code) of the Protection of Critical Infrastructures (Computer Systems) Ordinance is issued in respect of CIO obligations to set out recommended standards and provide practical guidance to CIOs to fulfil the obligations.

-The Chief Executive of Hong Kong will appoint a new Commissioner of Critical Infrastructure (Computer-system Security), who, along with the designated authorities in Schedule 2 of the CI Bill for specific sectors (currently the Monetary Authority and the Communications Authority), (“Designated Authorities”), will serve as the regulating authorities.
+The Chief Executive of Hong Kong appointed a new Commissioner of Critical Infrastructure (Computer-system Security), who, along with the designated authorities in Schedule 2 of the CI Bill for specific sectors (currently the Monetary Authority and the Communications Authority), (“Designated Authorities”), will serve as the regulating authorities.

 Concerning the relevant legislation of the UK and EU, the penalties under the Bill will only include fines, with maximum level ranging from HK$500,000 to HK$5 million, and additional daily fines for persistent non-compliance for certain continuing offences, the maximum of which range from HK$50,000 to HK$100,000.